Presidential Broadcast Service

-The Presidential Broadcast Service – Bureau of Broadcast Services (PBS-BBS; Pampanguluhang Serbisyong Pambrodkast – Kawanihan ng mga Serbisyong Pambrodkast)) is a state radio network owned by the Philippine government under the Presidential Communications Office (PCO).
+The Presidential Broadcast Service – Bureau of Broadcast Services (PBS-BBS; Pampanguluhang Serbisyong Pambrodkast – Kawanihan ng mga Serbisyong Pambrodkast) is a state radio network owned by the Philippine government under the Presidential Communications Office (PCO).

-PBS operates national radio brands: Radyo Pilipinas – Radyo Publiko (738 KHz.
-AM), Radyo Pilipinas – Sports Radio (918 KHz.
-AM), Radyo Pilipinas – Radyo Magasin (1278 KHz.
-AM), Republika (87.5 MHz.
-FM) and The Capital (104.3), as well as international shortwave station Radyo Pilipinas World Service.
-PBS, along with its television network counterparts People's Television Network, Radio Philippines Network and Intercontinental Broadcasting Corporation, which forms the media arm of the PCO.
+PBS operates national radio brands: Radyo Pilipinas – Radyo Publiko, Sports Radio, Radyo Magasin, Republika ni Juan and The Capital, as well as international shortwave station Radyo Pilipinas World Service.
+PBS, along with its television network counterparts People's Television Network, Radio Philippines Network (20% minority-owned) and Intercontinental Broadcasting Corporation which forms the media arm of the PCO.

 As one of the attached agencies of the OPS, the PBS-BBS receives funding from the General Appropriations Act (Annual National Budget) and sales from blocktimers and advertisers, among others.

 History

 Commonwealth and Third Republic

 On May 8, 1933, the United States-sponsored Insular Government established and operated radio station DZFM (then KZSO, later KZFM) in the Philippines on the frequency of 710 kilohertz with a power of 10,000 watts through the United States Information Service.
 In September 1946, two months after the restoration of Philippine independence thru the Treaty of Manila, KZFM was turned over to the Philippine government.
 With the transfer was born the Philippine Broadcasting Service (PBS), the second broadcasting organization after Manila Broadcasting Company (now MBC Media Group).

 KZFM first operated under the Department of Foreign Affairs until it was transferred to the Radio Broadcasting Board (RBB), created by President Manuel Quezon on September 3, 1937.
 In 1947, an International Telecommunications Conference in Atlantic City, New Jersey, assigned the initial letters DU-DZ to replace K as the callsign prefixes for all radio stations in the Philippines.
 On January 1, 1952, the RBB was abolished to give way to the establishment of the Philippine Information Council (PIC) which assumed the function of the RBB, including the operation of DZFM.
 On July 1, 1952, after the PIC was abolished, DZFM and the Philippine Broadcasting Service (PBS) operated under the Office of the President.
 In 1959, they were both placed under the newly created Department of Public Information (DPI).

 Years hence, the PBS acquired 13 more radio stations, one TV station it time-shared with two other organizations, and changed its name to Bureau of Broadcast Services.
 September 13 is marked as the anniversary of the PBS.

 In the 1960s, PBS' radio network expanded to the key provinces with DZEQ in Baguio, DYMR in Cebu City, DYCI in Iloilo City, DXRP in Davao City and DZMQ in Dagupan.